DocumentBuddy/DB-Bot/readme.md

 ```
 set LuisAppID=< placeholder for value from LUIS App Settings >
 set LuisAPIKey=< placeholder for value from LUIS Account Settings, described as Authoring Key >
+# optional, needed when using a local dev version of the API-Server:
+set apiBaseUrl=localhost:5000
 node app.js
 ```